 - Shock/boundary-layer interactions, including the effects of non-adiabatic walls, three-dimensional effects, and how one can model the near-wall turbulence.

-Our research is or has been supported by the NSF Fluid Dynamics program, the Naval Air Warfare Center Aircraft Division, the AFOSR Hypersonics program, the NASA Transformational Tools and Technologies project, and the NNSA Predictive Science Academic Alliance Program.
+Our research is or has been supported by the National Science Foundation, the Naval Air Warfare Center Aircraft Division, the Air Force Office of Scientific Research, the NASA Transformational Tools and Technologies project, the Office of Naval Research, and the NNSA Predictive Science Academic Alliance Program.

 Computing time has been provided by the University of Maryland supercomputing resources, the Maryland Advanced Research Computing Center, and the DOE INCITE program.